getgrav/grav-learn/pages/2/10.grav-premium/03.mailroom/04.lists-and-signup-forms/doc.md

 ### Change the markup

 Copy `templates/partials/newsletter-signup.html.twig` from the plugin into your theme's `templates/partials/` and edit it there.
 Every element has a `mailroom-*` class, and the form's ids are `mailroom-1`, `mailroom-1-email` and so on, numbered per form on the page.
 The box is styled by Mailroom's small stylesheet, which is on every front-end page (so the box is styled wherever you put it) and which **Mailroom Stylesheet** (`pages.builtin_css`) on the **Public Pages** tab turns off when your theme styles the classes itself.
-Its buttons and tick boxes take the **Accent Color** on the **Email Design** tab when you set one, and otherwise your theme's own accent where the theme has one (Quark2 does).
+Its buttons and checkboxes take the **Accent Color** on the **Email Design** tab when you set one, and otherwise your theme's own accent where the theme has one (Quark2 does).

 ## A form of your own: the Form plugin action